-The wet season lasts about six months in summer and spring, between December and March.
+In the Australian tropics the wet season, called the monsoon season, lasts about six months, between November and March.
 It is hotter than the dry season, with temperatures between 30 and 50 degrees Celsius.
 This is because of the high humidity during the wet, which is caused by large amounts of water in the air.
 During the wet there is a lot of rain, which frequently causes flooding.

-The dry season lasts about six months in autumn and winter, usually between May and October.
+The dry season lasts about six months, usually between April and October.
 Temperatures are lower and the skies are generally clearer during the dry.
-The average temperature is around 20 degrees Celsius.
+The average temperature is around 20 degrees Celsius

 The 'build up' is the humid time of year between the wet and dry seasons.
 It usually lasts for three or four months.
 Things become quite tense during the 'build up' as people sit and swelter in the humidity while waiting and hoping for the first rains to come.
 The humidity continues day and night with no respite, so when the rains finally do come everyone enjoys their cooling relief.

 In the southern capital cities: Sydney, Canberra, Melbourne, Hobart, Adelaide and Perth, defined by the temperate zone, the average temperatures are: Summer minimum 16 and Summer maximum 26 and Winter minimum 6 and Winter maximum 14, all in degrees Celsius.